logicality-io/libs/libs/github/readme.md

 ## Introduction

-A library to help generate GitHub Actions Workflows yaml in a (reasonably) strong typed manner.
-Written to support a better authoring experience, increased reusability and mitigate against the fragility of copy'n'pasting stuff around.
+A library to help generate GitHub Actions Workflows yaml in a fluent manner.
+Written to support a better authoring experience, increase reusability and mitigate against the fragility of copy'n'pasting stuff around.
-If one is maintaining a few workflows this is probably over-kill.
+If one is maintaining just a few simple workflows this is probably over-kill.
 If one is maintaining many workflows across many repositories then this may be useful.

 ## Example